icdocsoc/mailgen/README.md

 defaults, or excludes elements.

 The &lt;event&gt; event component is one of the more complex components.
-This component will populate most of its field if a &lt;facebook&gt; tag is contained within.
+This component will populate most of its fields if a &lt;facebook&gt; tag is contained within.
 Manually defining &lt;text&gt;, etc... will override the information fetched from Facebook.

 Also have a look at the examples in the `examples` directory.